Leaderboard

 HOLUB

 What a spectacular crock of horseshit from HOLUBs site.
 One example - Krydex Tactical chest rig: £69.99 on HOLUB, same rig £59.28 shipped with VAT/Fees paid from Aliexpress - In fact the non-MC versions of the same rig are cheaper still.
 I'm sure there's more - but this is literally the first item I looked at.
-May as well order direct from Aliexpress - I've never had a problem, and their shipping has been fairly quick (7-10 days lately).
+May as well order direct from Aliexpress - I've never had a problem, and their shipping has been fairly quick (7-10 days lately).2 points -

-24. I can smell this comment
+I can smell this comment2 points

-25. The brew kit Many militaries issue some system to let individual soldiers make hot drinks and heat up rations in the field.
+The brew kit Many militaries issue some system to let individual soldiers make hot drinks and heat up rations in the field.
 Few airsoft events involve living in the wilderness for any length of time but being able to get a hot drink is very useful for morale and we are here to enjoy ourselves, allegedly.
 For the more involved events you may be expected to provide your own catering, so a little more capacity to cook is useful.
 Some brew kit options: 1) Hot drink in an insulated container.
 Possible but it’s limited how long it will stay warm.
 Maybe useful for winter day game but bulky.
 Immediately ready to use.
 2) Gas canister stoves and Jetboils.
 Jetboil & Fire Maple type flux ring heating systems are fast and originally intended to fit in an issue utility pouch.
 Great for boiling drinking water.
 Expensive and some breakable parts.
 Compact canister stoves are cheaper and can be very compact.
 Like jet boils there are parts that can break.
 Also light & fast.
 All gas stoves can be noisy and it is possible to mishandle and ignite the can if you are a knob head.
 3) Military style solid fuel coolers.
 The old “Hexi TV”.
 In the UK HEXAMINE is now band and like US trioxane not healthy to breath the fumes in an enclosed spaces.
 Esbit also smells a bit.
 BCB fire dragon gel/blocks is a bit more eco and lights very easily.
 Solid fuel stoves are very cheap and robust but can take a while to get a full boil depending on conditions.
 Quiet and May or May not smell.
 4) Liquid fuel cooking systems.
 Pressurised systems like the MSR whisperlite light take time to set up an prime.
 Are often expensive and commonly flare up more than other devices on ignition.
 Often sound like a rocket launch when running.
 As quick as gas once going, breakable and the most complex to operate.
 Traditional systems like the Trangia are very robust but you need to take care with loose liquid fuel.
 Take a few minutes to prime but very hot once running.
 Quiet when running and usually not smells.
 5) Wood burners.
 Good luck with this, way too much work.
 Options 2 & 3 are popular with soldiers for a reason.
-Either speed (2) or simplicity (3) and possibly the hexi fumes.
+Either speed (2) or simplicity (3) and possibly the hexi fumes.2 points -

 This advert is COMPLETED!

-• For sale
+- For sale

-• As new
+- As new

 VFC Glock 45 with the VFC Fowler Industries Steel Slide kit.
 Comes with the Holy Warrior Trijicon RMR, the Mafio Tritium night sights with the correct Trijicon markings and also the 5KU Micro compensator.
 This thing feels amazing in the hand.
 Have never used it so can’t speak for how it’ll perform in game, but it is a VFC Glock so I imagine very well.
 Will also include the original VFC G45 aluminium slide.
 It is Roland special sized so will fit any Glock 34 holster.
 NOTE: the Surefire light is not included, only pictured to illustrate length.
 All in, with shipping and customs from Asia, this thing cost me just over £500.
-I’m asking £400
+I’m asking £400£400

 - GB